sbley/ngx-template-streams/README.md

 - install necessary dependencies
 - configure `serve`, `build`, and `test` architects of your app (these will use a custom builder to allow for custom webpack configurations)

-Once all that is done, we can take adventage of this library and define some event streams in our templates 🎉.
+Once all that is done, we can take advantage of this library and define some event streams in our templates 🎉.

 ## Syntax